Spain wins time from EU on bank liquidity support

-BRUSSELS/MADRID Spain on Wednesday won time to negotiate the terms of European aid for its banks and gained approval for a state liquidity guarantee of 19 billion euros for Bankia, the country's biggest problem lender.
+BRUSSELS/MADRID Spain on Wednesday won time to negotiate the terms of European aid for its banks and gained approval for a state liquidity guarantee of 19 billion euros for Bankia (BKIA.MC), the country's biggest problem lender.

 The EC said it gave Spain temporary approval to provide the guarantee for Bankia, which has asked for funds as soon as July, as well as to convert existing state-owned preference shares in Bankia into equity.